ripple/ripple-rest/README.md

       }
     ]
   ```
-+ To install on Heroku, you must add a custom buildpack to enable the use of [`Grunt.js`](http://gruntjs.com/).
-You will not need to run `npm install; ./node_modules/.bin/grunt dbsetup` on Heroku because these will be run automatically.
-To setup the buildpack on heroku run:

-  `heroku config:add BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git`

 + Enable SSL by including the following in the `config.json` in any of the configuration sources:

   ```js